plan44/vdcd/docs/How to build vdsm and vdcd on Linux - in particular Raspian on P44-DSB-X.md

 - You **don't need to build** a vdsm (which has lots of dependencies) if you base your experiments on the P44-DSB-X image, which has a vdsm already running.

-- You will **not need your own vdsm** (nor will the P44-DSB-X need it any more) in the mid term future, because the dSS will provide a running vdSM in a future release (you can already install a vdsm on today with *opkg* if your dSS is on the "testing" feed).
+- You will **not need your own vdsm** (nor will the P44-DSB-X need it any more) in the mid term future, because the dSS will provide a running so-called *master vdSM* in a future release (you can already install a vdsm on today with *opkg* if your dSS is on the "testing" feed).
+In fact, P44-DSB-X, starting with firmware version 1.5.0.5, will search the network for the presence of a *master vdSM*, and if one is found, it will automatically shut down the internal (so called *auxiliary*) vdSM.

-But still, here are the instructions to do it:
+But still, here are the instructions how to compile a vdSM if you need to:

 ### install tools and libraries needed for vdsm only